grafana/grafana/docs/sources/setup-grafana/installation/redhat-rhel-fedora/index.md

 Grafana Enterprise is the recommended and default edition.
 It is available for free and includes all the features of the OSS edition.
 You can also upgrade to the [full Enterprise feature set](/products/enterprise/?utm_source=grafana-install-page), which has support for [Enterprise plugins](/grafana/plugins/?enterprise=1&utcm_source=grafana-install-page).
 {{% /admonition %}}

-To install Grafana using a YUM repository, complete the following steps:
+To install Grafana from the RPM repository, complete the following steps:

 1. Import the GPG key: